Connecticut Fall Foliage Report Last Updated: October 2023

 The leaves will change in the northern parts of the state first, around Columbus Day, and then move down into the valleys and down toward the shore.
 Here are estimated peak foliage timeframes for each section:

-- Shoreline and lower Connecticut River Valley: End of October or Early November
+- Shoreline and lower Connecticut River Valley: October 24 - 30

-The diverse range of destinations and attractions across the state provide hundreds of interesting and unique vantages from which to view the gorgeous foliage.
-From Mystic Seaport’s harbor to a farm in the quiet countryside, from the top of Gillette Castle to the middle of a classic Connecticut corn maze, fall in Connecticut is not to be missed.
+The diverse range of destinations and attractions across the state provides hundreds of interesting and unique vantages from which to view the gorgeous foliage.
+From Mystic Seaport Museum’s harbor to a farm in the quiet countryside, from the top of Gillette Castle to the middle of a classic Connecticut corn maze, fall in Connecticut is not to be missed.